Forecasts for the US Dollar (USD) in 2021 Against the Major Currencies

-Most banks expect the US dollar to end the year weak relative to other currencies.
-However, there are a lot of influences that could impact US dollar moves and bank forecasts in the coming weeks.
+However, there are a lot of influences that could impact US dollar moves and bank forecasts in the coming months.

 How will coronavirus affect the USD exchange rate?